MiniFate/MiniFate/_chapters/00-outline.md

 > It is time to put together our pirate PCs.
 The first is Tor Byorn Yorgensen:
 >
 > A year ago, Tor Byorn Yorgensen had it all: a fast ship, a loyal crew, and a fearsome reputation.
-> He once stole the emperor's summer fashion shipment from a privateer without spilling a single drop of blood, wielding his magical ax with skill and precision.
+> He once stole the emperor's summer fashion shipment from a privateer without spilling a single drop of blood.
 > But he lost everything in a night of drunken gambling.
 > Now, disgraced, he serves as second mate on the ramshackle _Angry Pig_.
-> He still keeps his ax close, ready to defend his new crew.
+> He still keeps his axe close, ready to defend his new crew.
 >
 > {:.key-def}
 > | Concept: | `Speak Softly and Carry a Magic Axe` |